4d/docs/docs/Admin/webAdmin.md

 Status or format of the HTTP request log file (HTTPDebugLog_*nn*.txt, stored in the "Logs" folder of the application -- *nn* is the file number).
 The following options are available:

-- **disable** (default)
+- **Disable** (default)
-- **with all body parts** - enabled with body parts in response and request
+- **With all body parts** - enabled with body parts in response and request
-- **without body parts** - enabled without body parts (body size is provided)
+- **Without body parts** - enabled without body parts (body size is provided)
-- **with request body** - enabled with body part in request only
+- **With request body** - enabled with body part in request only
-- **with response body** - enabled with body part in response only
+- **With response body** - enabled with body part in response only

 #### Access Key

-Access key definition.
-Once an access key is defined for a WebAdmin server, web clients must provide this access key to be allowed to connect to the WebAdmin page or to the [Data Browser page](dataBrowser.md).
+An access key is similar to a password but is not associated to a login.
+Once an access key is defined for a WebAdmin web server, web clients must provide this access key to be allowed to connect to any web administration interface, including the [Data Explorer page](dataExplorer.md).

+- To define a new access key: click the **Add** button, enter the access key string in the dialog box and click **OK**.
+The button label becomes **Modify**.
+- To modify the access key: click the **Modify** button, enter the new access key string in the dialog box and click **OK**.
+- To delete the access key: click the **Modify** button, let the access key area empty and click **OK**.

 ## WebAdmin Headless Configuration

-All WebAdmin settings are stored in a `settings.4DSettings` file (except the access key, which must be [defined separatly](#defining-the-access-key)).
+All [WebAdmin settings](#webadmin settings) are stored in a `settings.4DSettings` file (except the access key, which must be [defined separatly](#defining-the-access-key)).
 There is one default `settings.4DSettings` file per 4D or 4D Server application, so that it is possible to deploy multiple applications on the same host machine.

 When running a 4D or 4D Server application headless, you can set and use the default `settings.4DSettings` file, or designate a custom `.4DSettings` file.

-To set the file contents, you can use the [WebAdmin settings dialog](#webadmin-settings) of the 4D application with interface and run it headless afterwards.
+To set the file contents, you can use the [WebAdmin settings dialog](#settings-dialog-box) of the 4D application with interface and run it headless afterwards.
 The default `settings.4DSettings` file is then used.

 Or, you can set a custom `.4DSettings` file (xml format) and use it instead of the default file.
 Several dedicated arguments are available in the *Command Line Interface* to support this feature: